Chapter 0:

 Drip.

-Your execution had already been announced, all that is left is to await your end, the tapping of water against the freezing ground marking the seconds that stretched longer than an eternity.
+Your execution had already been decided, all that is left is to await your end, the tapping of water against the freezing ground marking the seconds that stretches longer than an eternity.

 Drip.